Improve your health with these tasty foods high in magnesium, plus get 20 delicious magnesium-rich recipes!

 Important!
 Although supplemental magnesium is generally safe, check with your physician or registered dietitian first to determine if, what, and how much magnesium supplementation is needed, especially if you are taking diuretics, heart medications, or antibiotics.

-Now that you have a pretty good idea of WHY magnesium is so important to you health, let’s talk about HOW you can get more of this marvelous mineral in your diet!
+Now that you have a pretty good idea of WHY magnesium is so important to your health let’s talk about HOW you can get more of this marvelous mineral in your diet!

 8 Delicious Foods High in Magnesium